danintel/sawtooth-faq/installation.rst

 This should have been done by the package ``postinst`` script.
 To add, type ``addgroup --system sawtooth; adduser --system --ingroup sawtooth sawtooth`` .

+It could be a permission problem--try changing the file ownership with ``chown sawtooth:sawtooth config-genesis.batch``

 Another cause is the file doesn't exist.
 Create it with ``sawset genesis`` .

 How to I build Sawtooth from source?